UCDavisLibrary/ava/digitizing_ava_boundaries.md

 ## Submit your changes to the AVA GitHub Repository
 1. In GitHub for Desktop, you should see a list of changes you’ve made to the files.
 Fill in the Summary and Description fields at the bottom of the window and then click the Commit button.  https://guides.github.com/activities/forking/#making-changes
+2. You should now see the "Push" button at the top of your GitHub for Desktop Screen.
+Click the "Push" button to send your changes to YOUR online repository.
-2. If you are ready to incorporate your changes into the main branch, submit a pull request for your fork: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
+2. If you are ready to incorporate your changes into the main branch (i.e. send finished data to the UC Davis repository), submit a pull request for your fork: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
 3. If your changes are accepted, project adminsitrators will incorporated your changes and close the issue for your AVA.
 If there is any problems or questions, the project administrators will contact you.

 ## Notes for pull request reviewers: